panulogic/cisf/README.md

 of the corresponding types.

-A() is useful for declaring the types of your argument sin a single statement.
+A() is useful for declaring the types of your arguments in a single statement.
 You would use it like this:

     function AExample (s, n)